 Every country has early bird and "Blue Plate" specials.
 Know the lingo, learn your options, and you can dine well with savvy locals anywhere in Europe for under $15.

 Don't overtip.
 Only Americans tip 15 to 20 percent in Europe.
 We even tip when it's already included or not expected.
 Ask locals (who are customers rather than employees of a restaurant) for advice.

 To save money in restaurants, couples can order a side salad and split an entree.
 To save more, request tap water instead of mineral water, drink the house wine, and skip desserts.

 Make the most of public transit.
 Many single tickets are actually good for round-trip, transfers, or an hour of travel.
 Three rides generally cost more than a day pass.
 Airports almost always have cheap and convenient public transit connections to the town center.

-Museum passes save time and money.
+Museum passes can save time and money.
 The Paris Museum pass, for example, pays for itself in three visits and saves you hours by letting you skip the long lines and scoot right into each sight.
-Also, with a pass, you'll pop painlessly into sights that might otherwise not be worth the expense.
+Also, with some passes, you'll pop painlessly into sights that might otherwise not be worth the expense.

 If you get sick, see a doctor sooner rather than later.
 While it seems stressful to get medical help, visiting a clinic in Europe is actually an inexpensive and interesting experience.
 Any hotel or tourist office can point you in the right direction.
-You'll be diagnosed, have the proper medicine prescribed, and be on the mend in an hour.
+You'll be diagnosed, have the proper medicine prescribed, and be on the mend sooner in your trip.